jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 # Definitions and acronyms:
 Crypto Currencies = CC.
 Examples Bitcoin(BTC), Ether(ETH), LiteCoin(LTC), Dash, Dogecoin etc.
 DAO = Decentralized Autonomous Organization
-P2P= Peer To Peer (a replicated network of ledger-database-records the opposite of a centralised database).
+P2P = Peer To Peer (a replicated network of ledger-database-records the opposite of a centralised database).
 Ex: BitTorent.
+tldnr = too long did not read.

 Public-key cryptography, or asymmetric cryptography, is a cryptographic system that uses pairs of keys: public keys, which may be disseminated widely, and private keys, which are known only to the owner.
 The generation of such keys depends on cryptographic algorithms based on mathematical problems to produce one-way functions.
 Effective security only requires keeping the private key private; the public key can be openly distributed without compromising security.
 In such a system, any person can encrypt a message using the receiver's public key, but that encrypted message can only be decrypted with the receiver's private key.